parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ---

+## Project Jupyter Notebook

+put a movie in of this!

+---

+## Project Jupyter in the Browser

+get a movie of http://www.oreilly.com/oriole/

+---

 ## Strengths

-- Strengths
-- go
+- Code and Docs __literally__ together
+- Can change things on the fly
-- here
+- Mixed Media

 ---

 ## Weaknesses

-- Weaknesses
-- go
+- Kinda crashy
-- here
+- Limited language/framework support
+- Doesn't hook into docs tools
+- Only really works for narratives

 ---

 ## What's next?

-- Where
-- Are
-- Live
-- Documentation
-- Environments
-- Going?
+- Boffin's will fix the tech
+- Be easier to add in new languages & projects
+- This will replace/become books & articles
+- Better support for non-narrative documentation
+- More integration with video and screensharing

 ---